Agentic Substrate Readiness

 Keep it current.

 Quarterly reconciliation cadence: AI use register refresh, vendor inventory updates, regulatory monitoring, incident review.
-The diagnostic re-runs catch external-surface drift; Assist catches organisational drift.
+The Diagnostic re-runs catch external-surface drift; Assist catches organisational drift.

-Assist streamWhat the diagnostic does not detect
+Assist streamWhat the Diagnostic does not detect

-The diagnostic measures externally observable infrastructure.
+The Diagnostic measures externally observable infrastructure.
 Several aspects of agentic readiness are not externally visible at all — they are organisational rather than technical:

 - · Internal AI governance documents (AI policy, AUP, DPIA / AIA register, incident response runbooks)